CHAPTER 4 -- APPLICATIONS OF WING CHOON PATTERNS

 The circular twist of the wrist in the formation of the Buddha Palm is an excellent way to release or counter-hold an opponent's grip on the forearm.
-The Buddha Palm itself is very useful, as it can be readily to a mirror hand, a slap-hand, a finger-thrust, a cup-fist or any other pattern for countering an opponent's movement.
+The Buddha Palm itself is very useful, as it can be readily changed to a mirror hand, a slap-hand, a finger-thrust, a cup-fist or any other pattern for countering an opponent's movement.

 The Buddha Palm is a pattern of myriad changes.
 When I change a Buddha Palm to a phoenix-eye fist to strike an opponent, if the opponent shifts his body backward and uses a hand to ward off my phoenix-eye fist, which is a likely move in this situation, I shall immediately change my phoenix-eye fist to a finger-thrust to strike his throat.

 The slap-hand is used to slap aside an opponent's attack, especially an attack to the upper body.
 It is also used to push aside an opponent's hand, just before one moves in for a strike.
 The slap-hand can be used as an "in-gate" or an "out-gate" block.

 As an attack pattern, the cup-fist is obvious.
 But not many people realize that it can also be used to deflect an opponent's strike, and at the same time it strikes the opponent.
 For example, as an opponent starts to punch me, I thrust out my cup-fist at his nose.
 I need not bother to defend against his punch directly, because as my cup-fist is thrusted out, my forearm will brush against the elbow of the opponent's attacking arm, thus deflecting or bouncing his arm aside.

 This "attack-cum-defence" tactic can be used as an "in-gate" or an "out-gate" strike.
 It illustrates the tactical superority of Wing Choon Kungfu.
 As soon as the opponent attacks, he finds himself being attacked!